fjknat/KarrosTech-SWE-Challenge/README.md

 Guide to run:
 -------------------------------------------------------------
 - Read file \document\Manual Unit test.xlsx to view manual test and guides to run Restful API
+- Check on \document folder to view My Workflow Diagram.
 - This project support run on Docker with Dockerfile
 - Project have 3 APIs:
 	+ Upload GPS file : http://localhost/gps/upload